Dipti2021/NotesTaker_DR/README.md

  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://notetakerdr.herokuapp.com/)

- Else we can also run the app from the terminal by using running
+ Else we can also run the app from the terminal by running the command

  ```
-node server.js
+node server
 ```
 And then search for the localhost:2020 in your browser